in a Digital World

 It is by successfully integrating those minorities who are at the margins of our organizations (and the communities we do business in) that tomorrow’s leaders will find differentiated success in producing engaged and innovative workforces.
 Rather than asking “Does this person ‘fit’ into our culture?” (thus reinforcing an existing opinion about what the right, average person is to recruit into an inherently biased culture), leaders must adapt and open up to the question of “What might this person add to our culture?”

 4. Boundaries begin to blur

 Organizations are becoming increasingly global and remote.
 Technology is enabling our workforces to span every time zone on the planet, and yet even when teams are located in the same city, teleconference calls are prevalent thanks to flexible “work from home” policies.

 Retirement at 66, working in the office, single-income households, full-time vs part-time—these boundaries of where work begins and ends were at one point considered sacrosanct.
 Now these traditional lines are blurring.
 Where “official guidance” might be set, HR and people managers will increasingly need to handle circumstances without precedent.
-A 20th century leader might be inclined to reign things in and create a streamlined policy that is efficient and productivity focused, but what we know about productivity is changing.
+A 20th century leader might be inclined to rein things in and create a streamlined policy that is efficient and productivity focused, but what we know about productivity is changing.